This post has already been read 1048 times!

 4. Preventing Over-Reliance on Imports

+Excessive dumping can make a country overly dependent on cheap foreign products, leading to weakened industrial base, reduced self-sufficiency, and vulnerability to global supply chain disruptions.
 Anti-dumping duties ensure that India develops its own industries, reducing dependence on foreign suppliers.

 5. Higher Consumer Prices in the Short-Term

 While anti-dumping duties protect manufacturers, they increase costs for businesses that rely on imports.
 This can lead to higher prices for end consumers.
-However, the long-term benefits of stronger domestic industries outweigh short-term price increases.
+However, the long-term benefits of stronger domestic industries often outweigh short-term price increases.

-Recent Anti-Dumping Cases in India
+Recent Anti-Dumping Cases in India (2023–2025)

 1. Anti-Dumping Duty on Steel Products (2025)